An assignment clause (AC) is an important part of many contracts, especially for real estate. In this article we discuss:

 How Assets America Can Help

 The AC is a portion of a purchase agreement.
-When a purchase involves a commercial property with a loan of $10 million or greater, Assets America® can potentially arrange your financing.
+When a purchase involves a commercial property requiring a loan of $10 million or greater, Assets America® can arrange your financing.

 We can finance wholesalers who decide to go through with a purchase.
 Alternatively, we can finance assignees as well.
 In either case, we offer expedient, professional financing and many supporting services.
 Contact us today for a confidential consultation.